 Productivity must be at its peak for revenue to reach the highest level.
 Pharmacies are no exception when it comes to guidelines for operational improvement.
 Improved efficiencies through solid cross-training, good pharmacy management, and effective use of technology are all critical components to consider when looking at best practices and an enhanced bottom line.

-Once a pharmacy develops a workflow practice, it is often difficult to get employees to work differently.
-“That’s the way we always did it” is a common phrase.
-Employees fall into a comfort level and continue working that way until forced to change.
+Once a pharmacy develops a workflow routine, it is often difficult to get employees to change.
+“That’s the way we have always done it” is a common refrain.
+Employees fall into a comfort zone and continue working that way until forced to change.
 Pharmacy operations can improve if management follows these basic guidelines:

 - Recognize staff frustrations

 - Ensure proper workflow is implemented and maintained

 It is important to get staff to realize that the “old way” is not always the “best way.”
 If you develop a schedule for the processing of medications, assignment of workstations, and cross-training of employees, you will improve operational efficiency.
 This move requires motivated staff with proper and complete training.

 Having an appropriate setup is an excellent starting point for optimal workflow.
 Design your pharmacy to help ensure that steps occur in sequential order.
 If you don’t have the luxury to redesign or remodel a space, you can improve your operations with some simple changes: